yasirsiddiq01/trust-aware-fault-classification-5g/README.md

 - the MLP correctly identified 0 of 14 normal-operation test records;
 - high aggregate accuracy therefore coexisted with severe class-specific failure.

-This motivates the future GATE-5G extension, which will study calibrated confidence, abstention, evidence completeness, distribution-shift warnings, human escalation, action-risk controls, authorization requirements, and structured audit logging.
+These findings motivated the GATE-5G governance and assurance layer now implemented in this repository.
+GATE-5G separates model inference from operational authority and applies deterministic policy checks, explicit reason codes, authority controls, study/context isolation, and tamper-evident audit evidence.

-No governance engine or autonomous recovery capability is implemented in the current Study 1 package.
+The published Study 1 evidence remains unchanged.
+GATE-5G is implemented as a separate governance layer and does not retroactively alter the original Study 1 experiment.

 ## Repository Structure